fsspec/adlfs/README.md

-Filesystem interface to Azure-Datalake Gen1 and Gen2 Storage
+Filesystem interface to Azure-Datalake Gen 1 and Gen 2 Storage
 ------------------------------------------------------------